apache/samza/docs/learn/documentation/0.7.0/container/event-loop.md

 title: Event Loop
 ---

 The event loop is the [TaskRunner](task-runner.html)'s single thread that is in charge of [reading](streams.html), [writing](streams.html), [metrics flushing](metrics.html), [checkpointing](checkpointing.html), and [windowing](windowing.html).
 It's the code that puts all of this stuff together.
-Each StreamConsumer reads messages on its own thread, but writes messages into a centralized message queue.
+Each SystemConsumer reads messages on its own thread, but writes messages into a centralized message queue.
 The TaskRunner uses this queue to funnel all of the messages into the event loop.
 Here's how the event loop works:

-1. Take a message from the incoming message queue (the queue that the StreamConsumers are putting their messages)
+1. Take a message from the incoming message queue (the queue that the SystemConsumers are putting their messages)
 2. Give the message to the appropriate StreamTask by calling process() on it
-3. Send any StreamTask output from the process() call to the appropriate StreamProducers
-4. Call window() on the StreamTask if it implements WindowableTask, and the window time has expired
+3. Call window() on the StreamTask if it implements WindowableTask, and the window time has expired
-5. Send any StreamTask output from the window() call to the appropriate StreamProducers
+4. Send any StreamTask output from the process() and window() call to the appropriate SystemProducers
-6. Write checkpoints for any partitions that are past the defined checkpoint commit interval
+5. Write checkpoints for any partitions that are past the defined checkpoint commit interval

 The TaskRunner does this, in a loop, until it is shutdown.